HMS Scarborough (1696)

 HMS Scarborough was a 32-gun fifth rate built under contract by James Parker of Southampton in 1695/96.
 She served in the trade protection and counter-piracy operations during her service.
 She was captured by the French, then recaptured by the British and renamed Garland, She was converted to a fireship for the Baltic then the Mediterranean.
 She was at the Battle of Passero in 1718.
 She was reduced to a 20-gun sixth rate in 1717.
 Rebuilt to the 1719 Establishment in 1721, she was finally sold in 1744.

 She was the third vessel to bear the name Scarborough since it was used for a 10-gun ketch, built by Frame of Scarborough 2 May 1691 and captured by the French on 12 January 1693.

-As HMS Garland, she was the fifth vessel to bear this name since it was used for a 38/48-gun galleon built in 1590 and sunk as a warf in 1618 at Chatham.
+As HMS Garland, she was the fifth vessel to bear this name since it was used for a 38/48-gun galleon built in 1590 and sunk as a wharf in 1618 at Chatham.

 As HMS Garland, she was awarded the Battle Honour Passero 1718.

-Construction and Specifications
+Construction and specifications

 She was ordered on 22 February 1695 to be built under contract by James Parker of Southampton.
 She was launched on 24 March 1696.
 Her dimensions were a gundeck of 108 ft 0 in with a keel of 90 ft 0 in for tonnage calculation with a breadth of 28 ft 7 in and a depth of hold of 10 ft 9 in.
 Her builder's measure tonnage was calculated as 3918/94 tons (burthen).

 The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
 The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
 The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.
 She was completed at an initial cost of £2,660.15.0d to build.